-The MA (Rural Sustainability) is a full-time graduate course delivered over 3 semesters, directed primarily at graduates from the Social Sciences who are interested in furthering their knowledge and ability to impact on rural process, policy and practice.
+Rural issues have moved to the top of the international agenda in terms of delivering sustainability on key resources and supporting populations.
+This MA is a full-time graduate course delivered over three semesters, directed primarily at graduates from the social sciences interested in furthering their knowledge and ability to impact on rural processes, policy and practice.
+It addresses the continued importance of agriculture and farming as a key sector.

 This MA Programme, theoretically informed and with a strong field-based and applied focus, is offered in direct response to these newly emerging discourses on the sustainability agenda for rural areas.
 It seeks to challenge and facilitate students to engage with but go beyond established conceptual and theoretical perspectives, engage new ways of understanding and dealing with contemporary rural complexities, and develop critical insights that can support policy and practice in sustaining the rural environment.